joeyleehk/IrConv-LSTM/README.md

 Here is the description of each project file:

-**model/irregular_convolution_LSTM.py**: the implementation of the proposed deep learning architecture.
+**model/irregular_convolution_LSTM.py**: The implementation of the proposed deep learning architecture.

-**training_model.py**: train the irregular convolution LSTM model on the New York dataset.
+**training_model.py**: Train the irregular convolution LSTM model on the New York dataset.

-**evaluation_model.py**: evaluate the model and generate the prediction results during the validation period.
+**evaluation_model.py**: Evaluate the model and generate the prediction results during the validation period.

-**accuracy_assessment.py**: calculate the three indicators (MAPE, MAE, and RMSE) to evaluate the model performance.
+**accuracy_assessment.py**: Calculate the three indicators (MAPE, MAE, and RMSE) to evaluate the model performance.

-**data.py**: oad historical bicycle usage data.
+**data.py**: Load historical bicycle usage data.

+**NYC/DTW_Similarity_Table.csv**: A look-up table to query the semantic neighbor IDs (selected based on DTW distance) of each central cell involved in irregular convolution.

+**NYC/nyc_raw_data.npy**: CitiBike in New York dataset which has been aggregated into regular grid map with 1km spatial resolution.

 # Citation
 Li, X., Xu, Y., Zhang, X., Shi, W., Yue, Y., & Li, Q. (2022).
 Improving short-term bike sharing demand forecast through an irregular convolutional neural network. arXiv preprint arXiv:2202.04376.